6374686C/steamblocker/README.md

 # Steam Blocker

 A simple tool that blocks Steam from connecting to the internet on Windows 10/11 using Windows Defender Firewall.
 Why?
-I don't know, maybe you just wanna keep Steam offline, maybe you have self-control issues, or maybe you just like pushing buttons.
+I don't know, maybe you just wanna keep Steam offline without pulling the plug, maybe you have self-control issues, or maybe you just like pushing buttons.

 This app is purely for learning purposes.